-THE EUROPEAN Court of Justice (ECJ) has ruled that the Slovak telecommunications authority was wrong when it said it is unauthorised to check and fine the Skylink TV satellite operator, the Sme daily reported in its May 6 issue.
+THE EUROPEAN Court of Justice (ECJ) has ruled that the Slovak telecommunications authority was wrong when it said it is not authorised to check and fine the Skylink TV satellite operator, the Sme daily reported in its May 6 issue.

 The ECJ ruled that owners of services, such as Skylink and freeSAT (operated by UPC), are proper operators and are subject to regulation.
 The ruling also stipulates that European Union member states can look into whether such companies observe national consumer protection laws, even if their parent firms reside in another EU country.